Liberdus/validator-dashboard/README.md

 curl -O https://raw.githubusercontent.com/liberdus/validator-dashboard/main/installer.sh && chmod +x installer.sh && ./installer.sh
 ```

 Follow the instructions provided by the installer script.
-Ensure you input the correct Archiver and Monitor IP addresses for the network you wish your validator to join.
+You can just hit the enter button to accept the default values which should work for most cases.

 > If you are behind a router and you are using ports 9001 and 10001 for p2p communication, make sure ports 9001 and 10001, are forwarded (be careful doing this since it will modify your firewall).
 More info on router port forwarding: <https://www.noip.com/support/knowledgebase/general-port-forwarding-guide/>